Previous

 About the work

 In December 2006, the polar bear Knut was born in the Berlin Zoo.
-Because Knut was rejected by his mother, he was raised by a caretaker.
-The media paid a lot of attention to the animal, to the extent that the German government used him as a mascot against global warming.
+Because Knut was rejected by his mother, he was raised by a caregiver.
+There was a lot of media attention for the animal, even to the extent that the German government used him as a mascot against global warming.
 Polar bears have become an endangered species as a result of global warming and pollution.

 Knut drowned in the water of his enclosure in 2011 as a result of meningitis that led to an epileptic seizure.